5 Key Use Cases for an Inactive Records Strategy

 What does a past employee’s personnel file, last year’s tax return and closed case files have in common?
 They are all inactive records.

-Also known as unused files or archives, these are “documents which are no longer referenced on a regular basis and tend to be stored in a less accessible place since they are not used frequently.”
+What are inactive records?Also known as unused files or archives, these are “documents which are no longer referenced on a regular basis and tend to be stored in a less accessible place since they are not used frequently.”
 There are a few typical reasons for keeping them around.

 - Often times records need to be retained until they reach their life-cycle as defined on a records retention schedule.